British Weihaiwei: Background to the British lease

 The port of Weihaiwei served as the base for the Chinese Beiyang Fleet (Northern Seas Fleet), founded in 1871 during the later years of the Qing dynasty in China.
 In 1895, Japanese land and sea forces captured the port in the Battle of Weihaiwei, the last major battle of the First Sino-Japanese War of 1894–1895.
 The Japanese withdrew in 1898.

-On 28 March 1898, the day after the signing of a Sino-Russian convention granting a 25-year lease on Port Arthur to Russia, Sir Claude MacDonald, the British minister in Beijing, met with the ministers of the Zongli Yamen to inform them that the British government was demanding the cession of Wei-Hai-Wai on terms comparable to the Russian lease.
+On 28 March 1898, the day after the signing of a Sino-Russian convention granting a 25-year lease on Port Arthur to Russia, Sir Claude MacDonald, the British minister in Beijing, met the ministers of the Zongli Yamen to inform them that the British government was demanding the cession of Wei-Hai-Wai on terms comparable to the Russian lease.
 Upon the refusal of the Chinese, MacDonald informed them that Britain would not press its demand if the Chinese were to obtain the departure of the Russians from Port Arthur.
 Two days later, MacDonald reiterated the British demand for Wei-Hai-Wei, this time in the form of an ultimatum with a 48-hour deadline.
-On April 2, the Chinese gave in to the ultimatum, with the details of the lease, among others, that the lease on Wei-Hai-Wei would remain in force as long as the Russians occupied Port Arthur, to be settled later.
+On April 2, the Chinese gave in to the ultimatum, with the details of the lease, amongst others, that the lease on Wei-Hai-Wei would remain in force as long as the Russians occupied Port Arthur, to be settled later.
 The British fleet took possession and raised its flag on 24 May 1898.

 The British used the port primarily as a summer anchorage for the Royal Navy's China Station and as a health resort.
 It also served as an occasional port of call for Royal Navy vessels in the Far East (very much secondary to using Hong Kong in southern China).
 Other than for military matters, local administration remained under Chinese control, and the port itself remained a free port until 1923.

 At the start of the Russo-Japanese War of 1904–1905, the commander of the Royal Navy's China Station was initially ordered to withdraw his ships from Weihaiwei to avoid Britain being drawn into the conflict.
 However, fearing that the Imperial Russian Navy might use Weihaiwei as a safe haven, the Japanese government successfully pressured the British to return their fleet.
 During the war, correspondents covering the conflict used the port as a telegraph- and radio-transmission station; it also served as a source of contraband shipping for blockade-runners bringing supplies into Port Arthur.

 After the Japanese victory over Russia in 1905, Japan took possession of Port Arthur.
 Britain extended its lease over Weihaiwei until 1930; the Japanese occupied Port Arthur from 1905 to 1945.